-Our clinic will give you the necessary instructions as to how you should consume food after surgery.
-We will explain in detail what you should eat and what you shouldn’t.
+The clinic will give you the necessary instructions as to how you should consume food after surgery.
+They will explain in detail what you should eat and what you shouldn’t.
 Following our instructions after gastric bypass surgery will ensure a safe journey for you.

 Gastric bypass dietary recommendations enable you to: